How to Change Your Name After Marriage

 Documents needed by the DMV

-Bring your current driver's license, a certified copy of your marriage certificate, and proof of residence (e.g., utility bill, bank statement) to change your name with the DMV.
+To change your name with the DMV, bring your current driver's license, a certified copy of your marriage certificate, and proof of residence (e.g., utility bill, bank statement).

 SSA to DMV verification (mind the 24 hour gap)

-The DMV will confirm your name change with the SSA Online Verification System (OVS) by querying their database.
-This search requires your SSN.
+The DMV will electronically confirm your name change and SSN with the SSA by querying its database.
+We call this the name change gap.

-Wait at least 24 hours between your social security card and driver's license name change.
-This gives the SSA database time to propagate new data before getting queried.
+Wait at least 24 hours between your social security card and driver's license name change.s This gives the SSA database time to propagate new data before getting queried.

-The new name on your new driver's license must agree with your SSA "Numident" record.
-This explains why your SS name change precedes your DL name change.
+The new name on your new driver's license must match your SSA "Numident" record.
+That's why your social security name change comes before your driver's license name change.

 So with proper timing, you can visit the DMV to update your license without waiting for your new social security card to arrive.